Housing & Community Development

-The Department of Housing and Community Development is responsible for the administration of the PA Uniform Construction Code
+The Department of Housing & Community Development is responsible for the administration of the PA Uniform Construction Code

 as well as matters relating to subdivision and land development, zoning, code enforcement, building inspections, engineering and health and sanitation.
 The department also administers and supports various advisory boards including: Planning Commission, Zoning Hearing Board, Health Board, Environmental Advisory Council and Fire Board.